catalyzeio/stratum-docs/concepts/organizations.md

 ## Managing Your Organization

-Organization management tools are located in the [Compliant Cloud Dashboard](https://product.datica.com/compliant-cloud) - click on your organization's name in the dropdown.
+Organization management tools are located in the [The Platform Dashboard](https://product.datica.com/compliant-cloud) - click on your organization's name in the dropdown.

 ![org_dropdown](/compliant-cloud/articles/images/organization_dropdown.png)